 When you’re ready to close your bi-weekly payroll period, and export your expense report information from Expensify to ADP, you’ll need to have the correct export format setup.
 Step 3 lists the column order for ADP.
 This step will show you how to create this setup in Expensify.

-The first step is to visit Admin > Policies > [Policy Name] > Export Formats.
+The first step is to visit Settings > Policies > [Policy Name] > Export Formats.

 To create your own ADP export format, you’ll need to click the “add new export” button.